Spine Tumors and Spinal Cancer Treatment

 Morphine pumps are used to control severe and chronic pain.
 A morphine pump is inserted under the skin, with a catheter running from the pump to the spinal cord.
 The catheter delivers medication directly to the spinal cord, so much smaller doses of morphine are needed and there are fewer generalized side effects.

-We believe healing is to make whole.
-So if you’ve had a spinal tumor, pain management can be a significant factor in improving your quality of life.
+Your care team will make sure your transition after treatment is smooth.
+We know if you’ve had a spinal tumor, pain management can be a significant factor in improving your quality of life.
 That’s why our staff is skilled in various pain management procedures.